 By nature, users are much more likely to complain than to praise.
 If you have an app that crashes for 0.01% of your users, those users are generally not going to stay quiet and will go straight ahead to write a negative review on their app stores.
 However, the 99.99% of people for whom it works great are not going to post five-star ratings for the app working as expected.

-Based on a survey conducted by HP, results indicated that mobile users are intolerant to any issue or bug, showing that 53% uninstalled or removed mobile apps with issues like crashes, freezes or errors.
-Not only do users abandon the app, but they usually blame the app company for performance issues and negatively review the app publicly.
-There are countless examples for this:
+Based on a survey conducted by HP, results indicated that mobile users are intolerant to any issue or bug, showing that 53% uninstalled or removed mobile apps with issues like crashes, freezes, or errors.
+Not only do users abandon the app, they usually blame the app company for performance issues and negatively review the app publicly.
+There are countless examples of this:

 Take Monument Valley, an instant success game that launched in 2014.
 The game maintained a near-flawless rating for months after its release.
 But that changed when the developers released the Forgotten Shores expansion pack for an in-app purchase.
 They were quickly bombarded with a torrent of one-star reviews, which drove their rating down from nearly five stars to less than two.
 The reason?
 Two bucks was apparently too much.

 It happened again when Reuters updated its News Pro app for iPad.
-What had been a fairly fast-loading, easy-to-read news app now brought massive load times and difficult-to-read articles.
-Plus, navigating among the stories requires more steps than before.
+What had been a fairly fast-loading, easy-to-read news resource became a clunky app with massive load times and difficult-to-read articles.
+Plus, navigating among the stories required more steps than before.
 There were no bugs to fix and no compelling flaws in the previous version.
 Someone simply decided to change the UI, and they did so in a bad way.
-Negative reviews and uninstallations started to flood as a reaction to the newer app version.
+Negative reviews and uninstallations started to flood in as a reaction to the newer app version.

 A more recent example occurred after Facebook decided to introduce a separate app for Messenger.
-Many negative reviews started to show up where people complained about the new app.
-According to Business Insider, 94% of those who rated the app gave it 1 star, as users were angry at the fact that Facebook forced them to download an app just to send messages, which was a feature already part of the original Facebook app.
-Overall, Facebook received a rating of 3.9 which is considered good, but they also got tons of unneeded negative reviews that affected the ranking of its app.
+Many negative reviews of people complaining about the new app followed.
+According to Business Insider, 94% of those who rated the app gave it one star, as users were angry at the fact that Facebook forced them to download an app just to send messages, which was a feature that was already part of the original Facebook app.
+Overall, Facebook received a rating of 3.9, which is considered good, but they also got tons of unneeded negative reviews that affected the ranking of its app.

 Most developers focus on the number of installs.
-They do because as the number of downloads increase, the higher their app ranks.
-What we must consider is that paying a close attention to user reviews and engagement is a key element in increasing downloads.
-Great feedback has a real impact on the market since more positive messages usually lead to better ratings and get you more people to who want to try your app willingly.
+As the number of downloads increase, the higher their app ranks.
+What we must consider is that paying close attention to user reviews and engagement is a key element in increasing downloads.
+Great feedback has a real impact on the market since more positive messages usually lead to better ratings and get you more people who want to try your app.

 In general, positive feedback is more appreciated by the user community.
-You’re more inclined to download an app if it has 5-star ratings and if people confirmed that it’s a good one.
+You’re more inclined to download an app if it has five-star ratings and if people publicly confirm that it’s worth it.

 Introducing the Secret Weapon: In-App Feedback

-As they say:”prevention is better than the cure“.
+As they say, “Prevention is better than the cure“.
 Your app must be immune from the possibility of negative reviews.
-And the best way to do that is to have another simple, smooth and intuitive channel where your users can directly reach you, express their anger and get comforted before exploding in public.
-This channel is In-App Feedback.
-It will help you fight such percentages and beat the odds as you will have an open and direct channel with your users to converse, gather feedback and act at once.
+And the best way to do that is to have another simple, smooth, and intuitive channel where your users can directly reach you, express their anger, and get comforted before exploding in public.
+This channel is in-app feedback.
+It will help you beat the odds as you will have an open and direct channel with your users to converse, gather feedback, and act at once.

-We, at Instabug, found out that using an In-App Feedback SDK results in an immediate 80% less negative reviews.
-We conducted a case study with a few of our users over the course of 6 months.
-At first, user feedback was all directed to the app stores with an average of 250-400 reviews per week ranging from five to one-star reviews.
-It wasn’t until they introduced In-App Feedback that they started receiving a huge jump in the number of user feedback, exponentially growing by 750% towards the end of the study.
+At Instabug, we found out that using an in-app feedback SDK results in 80% less negative reviews.
+We conducted a case study with a few of our users over the course of six months.
+At first, user feedback was all directed to the app stores with an average of 250-400 reviews per week, ranging from five to one-star reviews.
+It wasn’t until they introduced in-app feedback that they saw a huge jump in user feedback, exponentially growing by 750% towards the end of the study.

 The magical moment is when you know that the increase in user feedback wasn’t directly proportional with the reviews on the app stores.
 The negative feedback was handled privately between users and the app developers and didn’t go through to the app stores.
-On the other side, the developers then pushed the users that sent positive feedback to put it on their app stores.
+Meanwhile, the developers then pushed the users who sent positive feedback to post their comments in app store reviews.

-A major takeaway in this article is showing you that In-App feedback is indispensable for creating an invaluable channel between you and your users, as it removes unwanted comments and changes the negative feedback to positive 5-stars reviews and increase the percentage of happy loyal users.
+In-app feedback is indispensable for creating an invaluable channel between you and your users, as it removes unwanted comments and changes negative feedback to positive five-stars reviews and increase the percentage of happy, loyal users.
 Evidently, you would want as many good reviews on your app as possible to encourage users to press download!